-Verification of Citizenship/Eligible Immigrant Status

-[24 CFR 5.508, 5.510,5.512, 5.514]
+Verification of Citizenship/Eligible Immigrant Status [24 CFR 5.510, 5.512, 5.514]

 To be eligible for assistance, individuals must be U.S. citizens or eligible immigrants.
 Individuals who are neither may elect not to contend their status.
-Eligible immigrants must fall into one of the categories specified by the regulations and must have their status verified by Immigration and Naturalization Service (INS).
+Eligible immigrants must fall into one of the categories specified by the regulations and must have their status verified by Immigration and Naturalization Services (INS).
 Each family member must declare their status once.
-Assistance cannot be delayed, denied, or terminated while verification of status is pending except that assistance to applicants may be delayed while the PHA hearing is pending.
+Assistance cannot be delayed, denied, or terminated while verification of status is pending except that assistance to applicants may be delayed while the HACB hearing is pending.

 Citizens or Nationals of the United States are required to sign a declaration under penalty of perjury.
-The PHA will require citizens to provide documentation of citizenship.
+The HACB will require citizens to provide documentation of citizenship.
 Acceptable documentation will include at least one of the following original documents:

-- 1. United States birth certificate
+- 1. United States birth certificates

 - 2. United States passport

-- 3. Un-expired Resident alien/registration card
+- 3. Un-expired Resident Alien/Registration Card

-- 4. Legible Social Security card
+- 4. Verifiable Social Security Card

-- 5. Other appropriate documentation as determined by the PHA
+- 5. Other appropriate documentation as determined by the HACB

-Eligible Immigrants aged 62 or over are required to sign a declaration of eligible immigration status and provide proof of age.
+Eligible immigrants age 62 or over are required to sign a declaration of eligible immigration status and provide proof of age.

 Non-citizens with eligible immigration status must sign a declaration of status and verification consent form and provide their original immigration documents which are copied front and back, when permitted by the issuing agency, and returned to the family.
-The PHA verifies the status through the INS SAVE system.
-If this primary verification fails to verify status, the PHA must request within ten business days that the INS conduct a manual search.
+The HACB verifies the status through the INS SAVE system.
+If this primary verification fails to verify status, the HACB must request within ten business days that the INS conduct a manual search.